Diallo75012/git_sre_agents/notes.md

 neeed to improve the format of our paylaod in order to get rid of this error: `Error Agent Error: HTTP Error: 422 Unprocessable Entity` and make our first successfull node api call with tool and `REACT in Rust` need ot check rules for lenght mack of fucntion description  as something is wrong or overkill for the api as our paylaod structure is good (`checked with ChatGPT`)

+need to create two different functions one for structured output call and another for api call with tools as we can't use both together, OR need to review the huge api call engine function to have it call the api with tructured output only after tool has been called..